Homotopy, Symmetry, and Non-Hermitian Band Topology: Conclusions and outlook

 The topological phases uncovered in this article manifest in several ways.
 First of all, the large nontrivial zeroth homotopy set leads to an abundance of nodal structures of codimension $1$ in \PT-symmetric and pseudo-Hermitian operators.
 The nodal structures of non-Hermitian systems are accompanied by gap closings in the real parts or imaginary parts of the spectrum.
 This has various static and dynamic consequences \cite{ozdemir2019parity,PhysRevLett.125.227204,yoshidapeterskawakmi,PhysRevResearch.4.L042025}.
 Non-Hermitian systems with \PT{} symmetry have been realized in electric circuits \cite{PhysRevLett.126.215302}, coupled laser systems \cite{doi:10.1126/sciadv.abm7454}, and single-photon interferometry \cite{PhysRevLett.123.230401,doi:10.1126/sciadv.adi0732}.
 The topological properties of eigenvectors and eigenvalues when encircling nodal structures is a direct application of our work, similar to the symmetryless systems.
 The frame topology can be achieved in transmission line networks \cite{guo2021experimental} and biaxial photonic crystals \cite{PhysRevX.13.021024}.
 Introducing non-Hermiticity will Abelianize the frame charge and induce non-Abelian eigenmodes.
 This will change the flow of the frame topology along nodal structures.

 The real and complex bands in \PT-symmetric systems correspond to eigenmodes with different types of evolution.
 The decaying bands (lower complex plane) and the growing bands (upper complex plane) carry opposite Chern numbers.
 The oscillating bands (real axis) are characterized by Euler numbers or Stiefel-Whitney classes.
 It will be interesting to test these conventional topological invariants that emerge during dynamical evolution.
+More importantly, Chern number is a topological invariant for both non-interacting and interacting models.
+In the latter case, the Chern number can be expressed through the many-body wave function under twisted boundary conditions \cite{PhysRevB.31.3372}.
+This can be adapted to our separation gaps as well, with $\mathbf k$ replaced by a twisted boundary condition and the wave function now being the many-body wave functions.
+The separation gap then becomes the lifetime difference between the two many-body wave functions decaying most slowly.
+Such formulation might lead to distinct non-Hermitian many-body effects as exemplified previously in one-dimensional models \cite{PhysRevB.105.205403}.

 Our results indicate that there remains novel and unforeseen topology awaiting discovery in non-Hermitian systems, from both physical and mathematical points of view.
 We suggest that highly controllable metamaterials ranging from photonics to electrical circuits and mechanical setups will provide ideal platforms to bring these intriguing abstract mathematical concepts to concrete reality.